 1. Automated Dispensing Units/Cabinets

-Pharmacists are increasingly going for HIPAA-compliant software development to offer remote prescription authentication and live-video counselling to patients, all the while maintaining the same degree of pharmacist engagement and contact as in a conventional pharmacy.
+Pharmacists are increasingly opting for custom telemedicine software to offer remote prescription authentication and live-video counselling to patients, all the while maintaining the same degree of pharmacist engagement and contact as in a conventional pharmacy.

 3. Automated Patient Customer Relationship Management (CRM) Outreach